-There has never been a female president or two presidents—now, as of spring 2018, Hillel has both.
+Before this semester, there had never been a female president or two presidents—now, Hillel has both.

 Could the University of Miami serve as a prototype for multifaith communities across the country?